-At December 31, 2017 and 2018, no deferred tax has been recognized for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries established in Mainland China.
+At December 31, 2018, no deferred tax has been recognized for withholding taxes that would be payable on the unremitted earnings that are subject to withholding taxes of the Group's subsidiaries established in Mainland China.
 In the opinion of the directors, it is not probable that these subsidiaries will distribute such earnings in the foreseeable future as the Group's fund will be retained in PRC for the expansion of the Group's operation.
-The aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China for which deferred tax liabilities have not been recognized in total approximately US\$1,344,000 at December 31, 2018 (2017: US\$1,044,000).
+The aggregate amount of temporary differences associated with investments in subsidiaries in Mainland China for which deferred tax liabilities have not been recognized in total was US\$1,344,000 at December 31, 2018.
+At December 31, 2019, the subsidiary in Mainland China had no distributable retained earnings.

-According to the US tax laws, dividends payable by the Group's US entity, to non US resident enterprises shall be subject to 30% withholding tax.
+According to the US tax laws, dividends payable by the Group's US entity, to non-US resident enterprises shall be subject to 30% withholding tax.
 A lower withholding tax rate may be applied if there is a tax treaty between US and the jurisdiction of the foreign investors.
 For the Group, the applicable rate is 5%.
 The Group is therefore liable for withholding taxes on dividends distributed by those subsidiaries established in US.